Online PVG process

 Again, this responsibility still rests with the same people who checked ID under the paper system.
 It will often be a Group Scout Leader/Line Manager, but that might not always be possible, depending on local circumstances.
 This process applies to those new to Scouting and to those renewing their PVG after 5 years.
 Remember too that someone may be an existing member of the PVG Scheme, through another organisation.

 Three original ID documents (not photocopies) will need to be produced, with at least one of those documents being photographic.
-Across the three documents, the following applicant information must be provided:
+Acceptable forms of ID can be found on the UK website.
+Across the three documents, proof of the following applicant information must be provided:

 Full name (including any middle names)